MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Share a flow with run-only permissions

-Instant flows (i.e. flows that use a manual trigger such as Button, For a selected item etc) can be shared using just run only permissions.
+Instant flows (i.e. flows that use a manual trigger such as Button, For a selected item etc.) can be shared using just run only permissions.
 Any user who's added as a run only user will not have access to edit or modify the flow in any way.
 They will only have permissions to trigger the flow.

 ### Add a run only user